A cluster of empty homes in East Manchester is being brought back into use – and the search for new owners has begun.

 Children's social work in Manchester is set to benefit significantly as new organisation Frontline begins recruiting high quality people onto its unique training course from this September.

-Manchester City Council is set to decide how to make Manchester’s roads safer for children and more attractive for residents by creating more areas of the city with 20 mile per hour speed limits.
+Plans are under way to make Manchester’s roads safer for children and more attractive for residents by creating more areas of the city with 20 mile per hour speed limits

 On 15 May Manchester University’s victorious University Challenge team will attend Manchester City Council’s AGM to be congratulated for their miraculous win on television’s toughest quiz.

-We launch new Twitter accounts for four neighbourhoods in north Manchester, soon to be followed by feeds right across the city.
+Manchester City Council has launched new Twitter accounts for four neighbourhoods in north Manchester, with feeds for areas right across the city to follow in the coming months.

 Broadway Leisure Centre in Moston is set to remain open, under revised proposals published by the council.